 Product Design

 The UK is a hub for creative pursuits and exploring a career in product design will bring you the opportunity to work with the world’s top international companies.
 Moreover, it is one of the prominent careers that can help you find visa sponsorship jobs in the UK.
 However, recently, the UK government has announced a new addition to work visa guidelines for international candidates.
 Under this new rule, students from all across the globe (including India) can work or look for opportunities at any skill level.
-This can also be helpful for students looking for job opportunities with minimum or no work experience.
+This can also be helpful for students looking for job opportunities with minimal or no work experience.

 Engineering Sector

-Engineering is a vast field and has ample job opportunities in every country and the same applies to the UK, engineers in various fields are in demand, and international infrastructure companies hire applicants from various countries in order to keep a diverse work environment and to hire employees with the best qualifications.
+Engineering is a vast field and has ample job opportunities in every country and the same applies to the UK, Engineers in various fields are in demand, and international infrastructure companies hire applicants from various countries in order to keep a diverse work environment and to hire employees with the best qualifications.

 Education or Teaching